coolinmc6/CS-concepts/javascript-algorithms.md

     // swap elements array[i] and array[j]
     // we use "destructuring assignment" syntax to achieve that
-    // you'll find more details about that syntax in later chapters
     // same can be written as:
     // let t = array[i]; array[i] = array[j]; array[j] = t
     [array[i], array[j]] = [array[j], array[i]];